Alice Phoebe Lou

 Alice Phoebe Lou (born 19 July 1993) is a South African musician and singer.
-She has released six self-funded studio albums to date — Orbit (2016), Paper Castles (2019), Glow (2021), Child's Play (2021),Shelter (2023) and Oblivion (2025) — alongside two live albums, three EPs and various singles.
+She has released six self-funded studio albums to date — Orbit (2016), Paper Castles (2019), Glow (2021), Child's Play (2021), Shelter (2023) and Oblivion (2025) — alongside two live albums, three EPs and various singles.

 Since 2019, she has also been active in her side project, Strongboi, a duo which features the keyboardist from her band.

 Early life

 Lou spent her childhood in Kommetjie on the west coast of the Cape Peninsula in South Africa and attended a Waldorf school.
-Her parents are documentary filmmakers.
+Her parents are documentary filmmakers, and she has two younger brothers who are twins.
 She took piano and guitar lessons as a child.
 When she was 14 years old, she became fond of trance music and started to take photographs at concerts, sometimes getting paid for them.
 In 2010, she spent her summer holiday in Paris.
 Living first with her aunt, Lou soon moved to live with a friend and began earning money by fire-dancing.
-She has two younger brothers who are twins and grew up listening to Jimi Hendrix, Joni Mitchell, Leonard Cohen, The Velvet Underground and Portishead.
+She grew up listening to Jimi Hendrix, Joni Mitchell, Leonard Cohen, The Velvet Underground and Portishead.
 Prior to the COVID-19 pandemic, she would spend 4 months every year in South Africa visiting with family and friends.
 She has lived in Berlin, Germany, since she was 19 years old, and resides in the borough of Neukölln.